joelbenjaminboer/MachineLearing/README.md

 TODO:

+Ensure python is in 3.9
+pip install -r requirements.txt

 - merge wheater and cab prices                          X
 - create a dataset split                                X
 - create different models to train on                   X